FPC Bryan Federal Prison - Texas

 Women's Minimum Security Camp (RDAP Facility)

 FPC Bryan is also known as Bryan Federal Prison Camp and is a minimum-security women’s federal prison located at 1100 Ursuline Avenue, Bryan, Texas operated by the South Central Region of the Federal Bureau of Prisons (BOP), a division of the U.S. Department of Justice.

-The Bryan camp offers the BOP RDAP Early Release program and houses approximately 900 white-collar non-violent female federal inmates from the Southern U.S. who are charged with Federal Crimes and convicted in U.S. District Court mainly of Embezzlement; Bank, Wire, Insurance, Mail, Mortgage, Loan, Tax, and Securities Fraud.
+The FPC Bryan Camp offers the RDAP Early Release Program and houses approximately 900 white-collar non-violent female federal inmates from the Southern U.S. who are charged with Federal Crimes and convicted in U.S. District Court mainly of Embezzlement; Bank, Wire, Insurance, Mail, Mortgage, Loan, Tax, and Securities Fraud.

 If you are a White Collar defendant sentenced to 10 years or less, there is a good chance Pink Lady Prison Consultants can assist in having you designated to serve your sentence at FPC Bryan as well as receiving an early release through the RDAP program should you be qualified.

 FPC Bryan offers the RDAP Early Release Program.
 For program info Click Here